-According to a study by MDG Advertising, content with visuals attracts 94% more views than content without visuals (Click to Tweet).
-In addition, people tend to retain 80% of what they see vs. 20% of what they read (Click to Tweet).
-Therefore, it quickly becomes clear that stunning photos can go a long way to help any sort of marketing efforts.
+According to a study by MDG Advertising, content with visuals attracts 94% more views than content without visuals.
+In addition, people tend to retain 80% of what they see vs. 20% of what they read.
+Therefore, it quickly becomes clear that stunning photos can go a long way to help any marketing efforts.

 More generally, marketers of any kind benefit from make us of beautiful imagery.
 Whether photos are embedded in a slide deck, or are shared on Twitter, images have the power to communicate what is otherwise impossible to convey.

-It’s because visuals are so critical to marketing generally, or event marketing specifically, that we at Bizzabo put together a list of 40 effective photo editing tools for you to try.
+It’s because visuals are so critical to marketing generally, or event marketing specifically, that we at Bizzabo put together a list of 30+ photo editing tools for you to try.

-A fantastic all-in-one photo editing app, VSCO Cam allows users to take photos, edit them and share them to the VSCO community or to other social media platforms.
-The app comes with many pre-made filters and editing tools that allow users to create stunning event photos.
+A fantastic all-in-one photo editing app, VSCO allows users to take photos, edit them and share them with the VSCO community or to other social media platforms.
+The app has many pre-made filters and editing tools that allow users to create stunning event photos.

 Lightroom sits between the full Photoshop software and Photoshop Express.
-Lightroom is not an app, but an actual piece of software.
-Users can manage all of their event photos within the Lightroom platform and also publish photos directly to social media as well.
+Adobe Lightroom is not an app but an actual piece of software.
+Users can manage their event photos within the Lightroom platform and publish them directly to social media.